-Ms. Vanya Angelova is an Associate at Dobrev & Lyutskanov Law Firm, which she joined in 2010.
-Ms. Vanya Angelova graduated from Southwest University, Faculty of Law (LL.M.
-2011) and is a member of the Sofia Bar Association.
-Her current practice encompasses the areas of dispute resolution, maritime law, transport, insurance; Maritime law is an important aspect of the activities of the Law Firm.
+Ms. Katerina Gramatikova is Junior Partner at Dobrev & Lyutskanov Law Firm, which she joined in 2006 as Associate.
+She has graduated from Sofia University St. Kliment Ohridski (LL.M.
+2003), specialisation Jurisdiction and Public Administration and is member of the Sofia Bar Association.
+Currently she heads Competition Law; Public Procurement and Concessions.
+She is working as well in the areas of Corporate and M&A; Environment and Utilities and Infrastructure, Litigation and ADR and Infrastructure, Transport and Communication.
+Maritime law is an important aspect of the activities of the Law Firm.
 Its practices include consultations on the conclusion and implementation of maritime transportation contracts, sale and purchase contracts, maritime claims, litigation, and arrest of ships.
+Ms. Gramatikova speaks English and Russian.

-SHIP ARREST IN BULGARIA (QUESTIONS 10 to 26)
+SHIP ARREST IN BULGARIA (QUESTIONS 10 TO 26)

 By Vladimir Penkov

 PENKOV, MARKOV & PARTNERS

 lawyers@penkov-markov.eu

 www.penkov-markov.eu

 13B, Tintyava Str., Fl.
 6, Sofia 1113

 Tel: + 359 2 971 3935

 Fax: +359 2 971 1191